dgraph-io/dgraph-docs/content/clients/javascript/grpc.md

 ### Creating a Client

-A `DgraphClient` object can be initialised by passing it a list of `DgraphClientStub` clients as variadic arguments.
+A `DgraphClient` object can be initialized by passing it a list of `DgraphClientStub` clients as variadic arguments.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.